keyvan-m-sadeghi/unity/README.md

 Another futile pursuit.
 This has been prophesied in all cultures I happened upon.
 IT'S A BIG FUCKING LIE.
 We're in the constant state of singularity.
 There is no spoon!

+# Artificial General Intelligence

+Heh, you get the drill here?
+Well, this one probably isn't a scam.
+And I say "probably" only because we haven't made the damn thing yet.
+But we're about to.
+It won't give us superintelligence, not that the hypothesis is wrong, because the universe too is in a state of singularity, it generates problems in a faster rate.

 # Hong Kong

 <thankfully I wasnt smart enough.
 Weve probably lost countless actual geniuses to these episodes>